dhassaine/reduxless/container-mapper.md

 Functions in `propsFromStore` are passed the store, the wrapped component's props and the remaining arguments during invocation.

 The component returned by `mapper` will only render it's children after the store has changed if the relevant props have also changed.
 It's also a good idea to wrap any computationally expensive operations with the [`selectorMemoizer()`](https://dhassaine.github.io/reduxless/selector-memoizer.md) function.
-Alternatively you can use a dedicated memoization library like [reselect](https://github.com/reactjs/reselect).